Location: Winther Hall 6035

 *Also offered as independent study by UWSP during the academic year

 This license is under the Administration category in PI 34 (developmental level EC-A) and is intended for those who are interested in working with gifted programming and services at a district level.
-The program leading to this license includes the same three core courses as for the gifted teacher license, but also requires a program coordinator course with embedded practicum.
-That course (EDFOUND 785) will typically be offered in the summer.
+The program leading to this license includes the same three core courses as the gifted teacher licensure program, but also requires a program coordinator course with embedded practicum.
+That course (EDFOUND 785) will typically be offered in the summer as a hybrid course through UW-Whitewater.

 NOTE: pupil services personnel (school counselors, school psychologists, and school social workers) are eligible for the gifted program coordinator license, but not the gifted teacher license.
 Teachers and administrators may apply for both licenses if they so choose.
 For more information, contact the UWW program coordinators.